Flame-colored tanager: Distribution and habitat

 The flame-colored tanager inhabits the canopy of humid montane forest and large trees in non-forested areas such as pastures, coffee plantations, and gardens.
 In much of its range it is also found in open oak and pine-oak woodlands.
 It is generally a bird of the mountains but can be found near sea level in Guatemala.
 In Mexico it ranges from 800 m to treeline and in Panama lives at 1200 m and higher.
 On the Caribbean slope in Costa Rica it ranges from 1850 to 2850 m and on the Pacific slope can be found as low as 900 m.
 It is largely resident but may seek lower elevations in winter.
 Those found in the United States are pre- and post-breeding wanderers and rarely nesters, with several sightings and one specimen collected in Texas.
+Bird watchers view and recorded a flame colored tanager in south east Wisconsin April 2023.USA Today Network-WIS.

 Behavior

 Feeding

 The flame-colored tanager's diet is small arthropods and a variety of berries.
 It usually forages alone or in pairs, but will join mixed-species foraging flocks.
 Though it usually hunts through the tops of trees, it also sallies out for flying insects and sometimes descends to near the ground to glean fruit.
 It has been reported ambushing swarms of army ants (Eciton burchellii) carrying wasp larvae and pupae, and eating both ant and wasp.
 The predatory status of this bird has been documented to prey on certain types of arthropods found within the Sonoran canopy as it dives to catch insects and often those being carried by army ants.